aclark4life/pelican-blog/content/why-i-criticize-the-plone-foundation-board.rst

 .. _`sticking to those criteria`: http://blog.aclark.net/2012/10/17/top-3-favorite-logical-fallacies/
 .. _`Plone Conference 2008`: http://plone.org/2008
 .. _`National Institutes of Health`: http://afni.nimh.nih.gov
 ..
-[0] Inasmuch as one can define a truth in this context.
-..
 [1] Success means different things to different people.